patrickbrett/drift-lang/features.md

 ## Implemented

 - variable assignment
-- variable increment
+- variable increment by one
-- variable decrement
+- variable decrement by one
 - repeat (count = result of an expression)
 - compound expressions
 - addition, subtraction, multiplication, division
 - comments
 - if
 - else
+- strings

 ## To do

-- strings
 - brackets
+- variable increment by arbitrary amount
 - functions
 - floats
 - lists